 The Little Indians require a $75 per family donation if your family chooses not to volunteer for any organization events leading up to the start of the season or during the season.
 This fee is payable at the time of registration personal check, cash and/or credit card, and is per family, not per child.
 Once you opt-out your family will not be required to volunteer for any events during the season.

 Each team will have a set amount of volunteer shifts assigned based on the number of home games and the organization’s needs.
 These opportunities will be equally divided among the family members assigned to each team.
 Each family could be assigned one or more volunteer shifts based on the number of players and cheerleaders assigned.
 Some parents will simply be required to do more based on team size.
 Parents are required to work at least one shift in the concession stand during the season.
 It is the parent’s responsibility to find a replacement or trade with another parent for a shift if they cannot make it.
 The volunteer replacement can be anyone at least 18 years old.
 If a family members fails to show up for an assigned shift that family risks forfeiting the $50 volunteer fee if no other volunteer opportunities exist.

-- Volunteers should check-in with the event organizer and sign the sign-in sheet after the game to get credit for their volunteer opportunity.
+- Volunteers should check-in with the event organizer and sign the sign-in sheet before and after the game to get credit for their volunteer opportunity.